 The genus Parodia consists of around 50 species of showy bluish-green columnar cacti.

 Many of these Parodia cactus species include ones transferred from Notocactus, Wigginsia, and Eriocactus.

-These easy-to-grow flowering cacti are native to Argentina, Bolivia, Colombia, Uruguay, and Brazil.
+These easy-to-grow flowering cacti are native to Argentina, Bolivia, Colombia, Uruguay, and Brazil, South America.

 The name of the genus is homage to the 20th-century Argentinean botanist, Lorenzo Raimundo Parodia.

 He was one of the early investigators of the Paraguayan flora.